Local structures on stratified spaces: Introduction

 The relative version of our main result, Theorem~\ref{theorem.exit-tangent}, states that for a stratified space in our theory, there are the following equivalences:

 The first term consists of sheaves on the underlying topological space of $X$ which are constructible with respect to a given filtration; the second is presheaves on the enriched category $\Ent(X)$ of basic singularity types embedded into $X$; the third is the enriched overcategory of all stratified spaces openly embedded into $X$, where a morphism is an isotopy of embeddings over $X$.
 In the latter two cases, our (pre)sheaves are continuous with respect to the topology we have endowed on embedding sets.
-We advance this as one confirmation of our choices in our construction of the enrichment of stratified spaces; it shows that this topological enrichment comes along for free when one considers constructible sheaves.
-It also proves Corollary \ref{exitpathequivalence}, that our category $\Ent(X)$ of basic singularity types in $X$ is equivalent to the opposite of the exit-path $\oo$-category of $X$ defined by Lurie \cite{HA}, after MacPherson and Treumann \cite{treumann}.
+We thus advance (\ref{eqn.pshv}) as a second confirmation of our construction of spaces of conically smooth maps between stratified spaces; it shows that this topological enrichment comes along for free when one considers constructible sheaves.
+It also proves Corollary \ref{exitpathequivalence}, that our category $\Ent(X)$ of basic singularity types embedded in $X$ is equivalent to the opposite of the exit-path $\oo$-category of $X$ defined by Lurie \cite{HA}, after MacPherson and Treumann \cite{treumann}.
+For a third confirmation, for the homotopy type of all stratified maps, see (\ref{eqn.striation}).